 - ArcGIS Pro.
-The university has site license and detailed information about how to download, install, and set up ArcGIS Pro can be found at this page: https://guides.osu.edu/esri/arcgis-pro.
-You will need an updated Windows Operating System to run ArcGIS Pro. - QGIS.
-This is an open-source system.
-Please visit https://qgis.org/en/site/ for details about how to download and install it.

-• The Department may have a limited number of Windows remote desktops.
+The university has site license.
+Detailed information about how to download, install, and set up ArcGIS Pro can be found at this page: https://guides.osu.edu/esri/arcgis-pro.
+You will need an updated Windows Operating System to run ArcGIS Pro. - The Department may have a limited number of Windows remote desktops.
 If you need to use it, please contact me in the first week of class.
 Please note there is no guarantee that everyone will have access to it.
 This service is a web-based application and the performance may not be optimal.